Burmese star hatchlings are the cutest tortoise babies. They are active, adorable, and have beautifully patterned shells. Little jewels. :O)

 Freshly hatched Burmese star tortoise baby.
 Notice the egg tooth on his upper beak.

 These two Burmese star babies show the variability of shell patterns at birth.

-Freshly hatched Burmese Star tortoise with an older sibling from a previous clutch.
+Freshly hatched Burmese star tortoise with an older sibling from a previous clutch.

-My Angulates and Golden Greeks nest during the daylight hours, but this lady likes to start in the afternoon and stretch the process into late evening.
-This time she didn't finish covering her nest until about 11 PM when the temperature was barely above 50 °F. When the sun went down and it got colder, I placed a basking lamp above her to keep warm and flexible.
+Fortunately, that night the soil was wet from a recent rain so the nest digging went faster than usual for this Burmese star lady.
+Though, she didn't finish covering her nest until about 11 PM when the temperature was barely above 50 °F. When the sun went down and it got colder, I placed a basking lamp above her to keep warm and flexible.
 Without the additional heat, she would have gotten stiff and slow.
 If you look closely you can see that she's pulled her head inside the shell.
 That's because she's in labor and in the middle of pushing an egg out.